 Review: Hugh Jackman is magic as The Greatest Showman

-The Greatest Showman hit the cinemas at Christmas to tell the real story of the founder of the world’s greatest circus through epic ballads and powerful theatrical numbers starring Hollywood legends Hugh Jackman, Michelle Williams and Zac Efron.
+The smash-hit film tells the story of the founder of the world’s greatest circus through epic ballads and powerful theatrical numbers starring Hollywood legends Hugh Jackman, Michelle Williams and Zac Efron.

 PT Barnum was an American showman who created Barnum’s Grand Traveling Museum which then sparked the idea of a circus production where he gathered a group of ‘freaks’ and people who were different in a multitude of ways and created an extravaganza.
 Whilst not completely historically correct, it is inspired by the imagination of Barnum and celebrates the creation of show business.